Mega Man / Rockman

 110 Million Memories! / Okkusenman!

-Omoide wa Okusenman! (思い出は億千万, lit.
-110 Million Memories!), or Okkusenman! (おっくせんまん), is a Japanese song inspired by the theme of Dr. Wily Castle Stage, first appearing in Mega Man 2.
-The song rose to popularity on Nico Nico Douga, after a series of vocal covers were uploaded to the site on 2007, inspiring a slew of remixes and musical tributes.
+Omoide wa Okusenman! (思い出は億千万), or Okkusenman! (おっくせんまん), is a Japanese song inspired by the theme for the Dr. Wily Castle Stage in Mega Man 2.
+A series of vocal covers were uploaded to the site Nico Nico Douga in 2007, inspiring a slew of remixes and musical tributes.

 Green Biker Dude

-Green Biker Dude (often abbreviated to GBD) is an unnamed Maverick Hunter who was featured only in Mega Man X2.
-He is mainly green and is only ever seen riding a hover bike, hence his name.
-In the game’s intro cutscene, GBD is seen riding his bike alongside X and gets destroyed by an enemy attack before the stage actually begins.
-Over the years, fans created images and videos of Green Biker Dude and even some videos about him as he gained popularity.
-There has also been a fanmade motorbike game featuring GBD.
-The GBD can be seen as being similar to the use of Red Shirts in the Star Trek series.
+Green Biker Dude (often abbreviated to GBD) is an unnamed Maverick Hunter from Mega Man X2, depicted as a green man riding a hover bike.
+In the game's intro scene, GBD is seen riding his bike alongside X and is destroyed by an enemy attack before the stage actually begins.
+Over the years, fans have created images and videos of GBD.

 You Got Mega Man